By Carey Thornton, Adult Education Coordinator

 How do you know if plants starts need to be hardened-off?
 If you are purchasing from a garden center and you are choosing plants from the outside racks, they are probably already conditioned for outside.
 If you are choosing them from an indoor or sheltered area, they need to be hardened-off.

-The summer veggies you buy at Seattle Tilth’s May Edible Plant Sale have gone through a few days of hardening off, but still need a little protection before planting them into the garden.
+The summer veggies you buy at Tilth Alliance’s May Edible Plant Sale have gone through a few days of hardening off, but still need a little protection before planting them into the garden.
 Since nighttime temperatures often don’t get warm enough for heat-lovers like tomatoes, eggplants and peppers until late May, use those extra few weeks to give your starts a good transition by hardening them off.